-Notes: 7,300 ESALs per year.
+Notes: 17,300 ESALs per year.

-25,762 ESALs per year.
+2 25,762 ESALs per year.

-The increased traffic that would occur under Alternative 2, plus the addition of haul trucks to the traffic stream on NM-152, would reduce the structural life of the pavement by approximately 70 percent.
-It is unknown at this time what the impact would be to NM-140, but the condition of the existing surface would indicate that the structural life would be short-lived.
-The impacts associated with Gold mine Road would be the same as with the Proposed Action and Alternative 1.
+The increased traffic that would occur under Alternative 2, plus the addition of haul trucks to the traffic stream on NM-152, would reduce the structural life of the pavement by approximately 70 percent (compared to existing conditions).
+It is unknown at this time what the impact to NM-140 would be, but the condition of the existing surface would indicate that the structural integrity of the road would be short-lived and the impact would be considered major (similar to the Proposed Action and Alternative 1).
+The impacts associated with Gold Dust Road would be the same as with the Proposed Action and Alternative 1.